 Sheriff & Deputy Sheriff

-Tibetan Mastiff and Lhasa Apso: these two breeds may seem to make an odd team, but match them up and you can see how they paired well as wine and cheese.
+Tibetan Mastiff and Lhasa Apso: these two breeds may seem to make an odd team, but match them up and you can see how they pair well as wine and cheese.

 Shift Work for Sheep

 Another impressive type of cooperation is seen in the great Pyrenees.

 These ancient dogs have a history as livestock guardians making them the protectors par excellence when it came to defending sheep and goats from predators.

 When they work together, these dogs take their guardian roles very seriously.
 "It's a wonderful sight to watch our Great Pyrenees livestock dogs with the sheep and goat herds, doing what God made them to do.